 Context Sensitivity

-Visual data do not become neutral once they are archived.
-On the contrary, preservation requires keeping the contextual integrity of images over time.
-Visual materials must remain contextualized, with clear explanations of how they were produced, selected, transformed, and interpreted, and what meanings they carry.
+Visual data does not become neutral once archived.
+On the contrary, preservation requires maintaining the contextual integrity of images over time.
+Visual materials must remain contextualized, with clear explanations of how they were produced, selected, transformed, and interpreted, and what meanings they convey.
 This means that archiving is also a process of contextual documentation.
-Rich metadata, captions, and accompanying materials are essential to ensure that visual data remain interpretable beyond the original project and are not misinterpreted or misused.
+Rich metadata, captions, and accompanying materials are essential to ensure that visual data remains interpretable beyond the original project and is not misinterpreted or misused.

-At the same time, context sensitivity directly shapes decisions about anonymization, consent, and degrees of openness.
-Preservation does not imply automatic openness: visual data must be shared case by case, balancing participant protection, ethical considerations, and research value.
+At the same time, sensitivity to context directly influences decisions regarding anonymization, consent, and levels of openness.
+Preservation does not automatically imply openness: visual data must be shared on a case-by-case basis, balancing participant protection, ethical considerations, and the value of the research.
 In some cases, non-publication is the most responsible choice.
-For this reason, archiving practices must explicitly preserve not only the data, but also the ethical and contextual conditions under which they can be accessed and reused in the future.
+For this reason, archiving practices must explicitly preserve not only the data, but also the ethical and contextual conditions under which it may be accessed and reused in the future.